piface314/ygo-fabrica/README.md

 folder.
 You should now see a folder called `fonts` resting besides other files like `install`, `install.cmd`, `make.lua`, etc.

-Now, if you're on Linux, run `sudo ./install`, or run `install.cmd` if you're on Windows.
+Now, if you're on Linux, run `./install`, or run `install.cmd` if you're on Windows.
 If no errors pop up, it's done!

 ## Usage